Do Your Confidence Levels Affect Your Business?

 Allow me to introduce Shirley.
 Shirley is the whining, nagging voice inside my head; my inner critic.
 I named her Shirley so I could yell, “Shut up, Shirley!”, “You’re a proper s***, Shirley!” and “Shirley’s a s***head!” and it would make me smile – it’s the small things.

 We all have an inner critic – referred to as our NID if we’re being professional – and my god, they know how to hit us where it hurts.
 Shirley often tells me I’m rubbish or that I can’t possibly stand up and deliver that presentation, that I’m a fraud and i’ll soon get found out.
-This can lead to demeaning body language (head stooped, slower pace, lower voice) as the confidence drains out of me.
+This used to lead to demeaning body language (head stooped, slower pace, lower voice) as the confidence drained out of me.

 We’re built as fragile creatures who hurt, get offended and sometimes find it hard to be true to ourselves.
 But we’re also brave, which is one of the best qualities we have.
 Quiet confidence and assertiveness is a wonderful thing.
 You’re ace, remember that.
 And, go on, say it out loud.